 Once upon a time, Council Bluffs Iowa was a major stopping point for westward travelers due to the presence of a steam powered boat to ferry wagons and livestock over the Missouri River.
 Then someone decided that a transcontinental railroad would be a good idea.
 Wagon trains were fine, but railroads would be faster and more efficient for people, products, and livestock.

 Several broad routes were considered and a "central" route was selected.
 Within the central route, an eastern starting point had to be selected.
-As president, Abraham Lincoln would make the decision.
+As POTUS, Abraham Lincoln would make the decision.

 Just imagine the economic loss for Council Bluffs if Kansas City Missouri were selected as the starting point.
 Council Bluffs would have turned into a ghost town.

-As luck would have it, one of the investors had previously employed Lincoln as an attorney.
-This investor wanted Council Bluffs selected.
+As luck would have it, one of the investors had previously employed Lincoln as an attorney and this investor wanted Council Bluffs selected.
 There's no way to be certain, but it would be reasonable to conclude that his connection to Lincoln influenced the decision.
 Council Bluffs was selected and by the 1930's its status as a wagon train stopping point was replaced by its status as the 5th largest rail center in the US.

 The invention of the automobile again changed the nature of transportation and Route 66 was established in 1926.
 When completed it ran from Chicago to Santa Monica and became one of the most famous highways in US history.
 By 1930, trucks rivaled rail for dominance in shipping.